inrupt/artifact-generator/README.md

 3. Clone the repo and execute it from the install directory (slightly less convenient than a global install, but still useful if you plan to use it often).
-4. Use `npx` (very convenient for single time use, or just to try it out, but much slower to execute if using often).
+4. Use `npx` (very convenient for single time use, or just to try it out).

 ### 1. Global install